top of page

 culture.
 In an unexpected twist, she found herself living in a rehearsal space

-shared by members of Spiral Tribe, pioneers of the very free-party movement
+shared by members and pioneers of the very free-party movement

 she had once sworn to leave behind.
 The experience symbolically closed a circle